NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 - risk of developing infections from community-acquired pneumonia and hospital-acquired pneumonia;

-- altered gut flora associated with upset, bloating and reduced absorption;
+- altered intestinal flora associated with upset stomach, bloating and reduced absorption;

 - spontaneous bacterial peritonitis;